AmimoG/Blogging-website-/README.md

 ### Tech used :computer:
-1. HTML and CSS
+1. HTML and CSS: for structure and styling.
-2. Python
+2. Python language used in the technology.
-3. Flask
+3. Flask the framework used to build this application
-1. Postgres
+1. Postgres for database.
-1. Heroku for deployment
+1. Heroku for deployment for hosting this application.

 ## Set up and Installation
 ### Prerequisites